What Is Missing in Your Risk Analysis?

-- Determine the risk versus the Run Gain Profit Potential BEFORE placing an order.
+- Determine Risk vs. Run Gain Profit Potential BEFORE placing an order.

-- Determining the correct stop loss placement to avoid setting the stop loss at a whipsaw point, or not using a stop loss at all due to not knowing how to use and set them correctly.
+- Determine the correct Stop Loss placement for your stock picks to avoid setting it at a whipsaw point.
+In addition, avoid not using a Stop Loss at all, due to not knowing how to use and set them correctly.

-- Selecting the strongest picks based on Risk Analysis, which reveals weaknesses in stock picks that do not show up in Candlestick Patterns or MACD Patterns.
+- Selecting the strongest stock picks based on Risk Analysis, which reveals weaknesses that do not show up in Candlestick Patterns or MACD Patterns.

-- Choosing stocks with risk that you can tolerate.
-Too many times traders get greedy, and choose picks that have higher risk than they are ready to accept.
+- Choosing stocks with Risk that you can tolerate.
+Too many times traders get greedy, and choose stock picks that have higher Risk than they are ready to accept.

-First of all, stop losses should NEVER be calculated using percentages.
-This is an ancient, out of date method that is the main reason why so many Retail Traders believe that stop losses do not work.
+First of all, stock Stop Losses should NEVER be calculated as a Percentage Stop Loss.
+This is an ancient, out-of-date method that is the main reason why so many Retail Traders believe that Stop Losses do not work.